aaronbloomfield/ccc/hws/metamask/index.md

 - Also in the form, the button has `onClick="mintNFT();"` which will launch the `mintNFT()` Javascript function when it is clicked.
 - If you are familiar with HTML, you will notice that there is no `submit` button, as we do not want the form to be submitted (and cause a reload).
 If you are not familiar with HTML, and don't know what that means, you can ignore this bullet point.

-When this function is called, MetaMask will pop up a window, such as what is shown to the right, to verify that you really want to send that transaction.
-This happens on the `auctionContract.methods.mintNFT(str)` line, since that's the only line that is *sending* a transaction; the others are only doing read-only calls.
+When this Javascript function is called, MetaMask will pop up a window, such as what is shown to the right, to verify that you really want to send that transaction.
+This happens on the `auctionContract.methods.mintNFT(str)` line, since that's the only line that is actually *sending* a transaction; the other lines are doing read-only calls.
 You will have to click 'confirm' for the transaction to be sent to the blockchain.

 Once it is confirmed, it will take a second or so for the transaction to reach the P2P network, and then a second or two for it to be auto-mined into the blockchain.
 However, MetaMask can take a while (5-10 seconds) to realize that the transaction has occurred.
 So it can easily take 10 seconds for the pop-up window to appear.
 <br clear='all'>